 Need more help?

-We hope this guide has helped explain the differences between the two options.
+We hope this guide has helped explain the differences between umbrella and limited.
 If you need more advice, or are still unsure about which route is right for you, Parasol is here to help.

 As one of the longest-established firms in the industry, we’d like to think we know a thing or two about contractors.
 That’s why we’re able to recommend a solution that suits you, based on your own personal circumstances.